Baháʼí Faith in Greater Boston: Growing community

 Lunt continued to be active in Republican politics in 1908 and was visible at Green Acre in 1909.

 The Khans returned and he was visible in Boston by 1908.
-That year the first Baháʼí governing board was elected, the forerunner of the first Local Spiritual Assembly of Boston.
+That year, the first Baháʼí governing board was elected, the forerunner of the first Local Spiritual Assembly of Boston.
 The community sent a delegate to the first national convention in 1909, and the existence of the community was noted in a national journal.
-The first known meeting in a public meeting space was held November 7, 1909.
+The first known meeting in a public meeting space was held on November 7, 1909.
 The following were present: Harriet Sprague, Lily Ostburg, Frances Godard, Helen Campbell, Francis Harding, Anise Rideout, Julia Culver, Raffie Esphahani, Althea Dorr, George Ostburg, Maria P. Wilson, Alice Ives Breed.
-On March 24, 1910 the assembly was composed of: officers Harlan Ober, Grace Robarts, Julia Culver, George Ostburg, and members Mrs. H. Sprague; Mrs. F. Goddard, Alice Ives Breed, Helen Campbell, and Mrs. E. Flees.
+On March 24, 1910, the assembly was composed of: officers Harlan Ober, Grace Robarts, Julia Culver, George Ostburg, and members Mrs. H. Sprague; Mrs. F. Goddard, Alice Ives Breed, Helen Campbell, and Mrs. E. Flees.
 Notable speakers at events in the Boston community included Stanwood Cobb, Lua Getsinger, and Edna McKinney.

 Khan was then appointed Iranian Charge D'Affaires in Washington D. C. in 1910.

 In 1911 Lunt was visible as a solicitor for Beverly, Mass., member of the national executive board of the Baháʼís, and participating in a Bostonian Baháʼí Naw-Rúz commemoration with guests.

 Fannie Fern Andrews of Boston was the second vice president of the Persian Educational Society in 1912 with strong connections to the religion.

 ʻAbdu'l-Bahá in the area

-ʻAbdu'l-Bahá, then head of the religion, embarked on travels to the West following release from imprisonment and was anticipated coming to Boston.
+ʻAbdu'l-Bahá, then head of the religion, embarked on travels to the West following release from imprisonment and was anticipated to come to Boston.